Soso-h/markup_deliverables/02_formatted_manuscript/README.md

 2. Open the Zip file on your local computer

+3. Open the folder 02_formatted_manuscript

-3. open the R. project in RStudio.
+4. Open the R. project in RStudio.

 5. Run the Quarto (`.qmd`) manuscript file to compile the pdf document, including the simulation and results.